Overnight Mekong Cruise-Tour from Luang Prabang

-This Unesco World Heritage site offers a spectacular glimpse of long ago, current day, and much of the history in between.
-Our "Perfect Circle" takes you far beyond this historic city to villages that are rarely seen by mere tourists.
-You depart Luang Prabang either by a traditional Lao riverboat, overnight in Pak Beng, and return by road the following day (or vice versa) with colorful stops along the way.
+Our "Perfect Circle" takes you far beyond Luang Prabang to villages that are rarely seen by mere tourists.
+You depart Luang Prabang by a traditional Lao riverboat, overnight in Pak Beng, and return by road the following day (or vice versa) with colorful stops along the way.

 You will overnight at Pak Beng, a majestic lodge perched high on the cliffs above the Mekong.
-The accommodations are beautiful and the meals are delicious.
-Enjoy twilight as the birds sing their last songs of the day, and breakfast as the mist clears from the Mekong.
-You may even hear elephants trumpeting from the dense forest just across the river.
+The accommodations are beautiful and the meals are delicious (and included).

 The route by road through the jungle offers much to see.
-The dense tropical vegetation exhibits rare beauty and there are ethnic minority villages along the way where people live much as they have for centuries (except for television and the Internt).
-You will visit severral such a villages and meet some of their resourceful and gracious people.
+The dense tropical vegetation exhibits rare beauty and there are ethnic minority villages along the way where people live much as they have for centuries (except for television and the Internet).
+You will visit several such a villages and meet some of their resourceful and gracious people.

 What You Will See